johnjbarton/sirius/readme.md

 ## Notes for development under Sirius

+  - Do not commit to `master` branch directly
+  - For devtools related changes, branch from syncToWebKit and merge the result into master
-  - `extension/atopwi/inspector/front-end` is a git-tx transplant from Chromium build `src/out/Release/inspector/`
+  - `extension/atopwi/inspector/front-end` is a git-tx transplant from the `gclient` branch of WebKit to the syncToWebKit branch of Sirius
+  - to update the devtools front end use `git-tx-pull inspector`
   - See `bin/git-tx`